Farrer-Mawson walk directions

 At the far side of the Farrer Oval from where you enter is the Farrer Primary School.
 Make sure you keep dogs away from the school on school days.

 Farrer Oval to Beasley Street (20 minutes)

-3. When you're ready, turn your back on the primary school and head diagonally to your right, back towards the mission-brown Government Parks depot buildings to reach the street in sight (Longerenong Street).
+3. When you're ready, with your back on the primary school head diagonally to your right, towards the mission-brown Government Parks depot buildings to reach the street in sight (Longerenong Street).
 Walk parallel to the street on your right until you see a narrow strip of parkland on the other side of the street - approximately opposite the Government Parks depot buildings.

 Off leash opportunity ends here.